hrolfrc/glmpynet/doc/environment.rst

 - **Testing**: Pass `check_estimator` tests for API compliance.
 - **Documentation**: Include NumPyDoc docstrings with Parameters, Attributes, and Examples.

-See :ref:`development_guide` for building and testing instructions.
+See :ref:`development` for building and testing instructions.